sigp/lighthouse/book/src/suggested-fee-recipient.md

 # Suggested Fee Recipient

 The _fee recipient_ is an Ethereum address nominated by a beacon chain validator to receive tips from user transactions.
-Given that all mainnet and testnets have gone through [The Merge](https://ethereum.org/en/roadmap/merge/), if you run validators on a network, you are highly recommnded to nominate a fee recipient for your validators.
+Given that all mainnet and testnets have gone through [The Merge](https://ethereum.org/en/roadmap/merge/), if you run validators on a network, you are highly recommended nominating a fee recipient for your validators.
 Failing to nominate a fee recipient will result in losing the tips from transactions.

 ## Background